akbarahmed/backbone-fundamentals/chapters/08-extensions.md

 });
 ```

-And that's it - that's all you need to get the exact same behaviour as the previous view implementation.
+And that's it - that's all you need to get the exact same behavior as the previous view implementation.
 Just replace `Backbone.View.extend` with `Marionette.ItemView.extend`, then get rid of the `render` method.
 You can still create the view instance with a `model`, call the `render` method on the view instance, and display the view in the DOM the same way that we did before.
 But the view definition has been reduced to a single line of configuration for the template.

 ### Memory Management